 The same routine day after day can become boring, and low levels of stimulation can increase rates of cognitive decline and depression.
 Having someone else around the house can be reinvigorating.
 New conversations, foods, and games can help your loved one break out of a tiresome routine.
 Home care aides can also help with transportation to senior centers, favorite activities, and meetings with friends.

 Our advisors help 300,000 families each year find the right senior care for their loved ones.

 Struggling to partake in favorite activities and interests

 Many seniors prefer to age at home, but physical decline can make the activities they love difficult or impossible.
 The right level of care can help your family member maintain interests, passions, and a sense of self.

-For instance, if your parent loves cooking, a home care aide gives them help chopping vegetables so they don’t have to switch to frozen meals.
-If they’ve always dressed up and done their hair and makeup, having someone there to help them get ready will keep them feeling put together and ready for the day.
-If gardening and spending time outside makes them happy, having someone to weed and help can let them enjoy planting and watering.
+For instance, if your loved one really enjoys cooking, a home care aide can help chop vegetables so your senior doesn’t have to switch to frozen meals.
+If your loved one has always dressed up and done their hair and makeup, having someone there to help them get ready will keep them feeling put together and ready for the day.
+If gardening and spending time outside makes them happy, having someone there to weed could enable them to enjoy planting and watering again.

-Since home care doesn’t have to be full time, family caregivers may invest in a few hours a week for personal respite.
+Home care services are billed an at hourly rate, so you can hire an aide for just a few hours a week for personal respite.
 A home care aide can watch over your elderly loved one while you enjoy much-deserved time to recharge, run errands, meet up with friends, or just relax.